yudong-94/personal-website/projects/data viz/MakeOverMonday1008.md

 #### Insights
 * Prostate Cancer and Thyroid Cancer are the two type of cancers that has highest survival rate as of the cancer cases diagnosed in 2013 (>95%);
 * We are seeing greatest improvement of survival rate of Leukemia Cancer and Prostate Cancer from 1980 to 2013;
-* The cancer with lowest survival rate so far is the Pancreas Cancer, and the survival rate improvement is also relatively small since 1980.
+* The cancer with lowest survival rate so far is the Pancreas Cancer, and the survival rate improvement is also relatively small since 1980;
+* From the data, we are seeing Female has higher survival rate compared to Male.

 --